 When summer comes and you have so much zucchini that you’re not sure what to do with them all, send them to me.
 I’m serious, but if you want to keep it for yourself, try making burgers with zucchini.
 Shredded zucchini mixed with sweet summer corn make up these delicious Zucchini and Corn Veggie Burgers that are soft and fluffy on the inside and crisp and golden on the outside.
-This burger would be perfect with an endless number of dipping sauces; I’m thinking a red pepper aioli would be incredible.
+Or, try these grilled Zucchini Chickpea Burgers.
+These burgers would be perfect with an endless number of dipping sauces; I’m thinking a red pepper aioli would be incredible.

 Eggplant is a favorite vegetable of mine.
 It has a rich taste and it’s very versatile.
 It can be sliced, cubed, baked, sauteed or, you guessed it, made into burgers.
 Eggplant burgers have a really decadent flavor, smooth and creamy.
 These savory Eggplant Burgers are baked and made extra creamy with cannellini beans.
 This Portobello Eggplant Burger is topped with Cauliflower Cashew Cheese.
 One of my most popular recipes is my Eggplant Crunchburger.
 It’s filled with sauteed eggplant and vegan cheese and topped with a horseradish-mustard mayo and potato chips for extra crunch.

 Beets are nature’s candy.
 They are sweet, delicious, and perfect for salads, but they have another side to them.
-Beets are also earthy and work well in savory dishes, especially when roasted as in these Roasted Beet Burgers.
+Beets are also earthy and work well in savory dishes, especially when roasted as in these Roasted Beet Burgers or these Smoky Paprika Beet Burgers.
 The beets are mixed with black beans and walnuts to create these amazing patties that are as delicious to eat as they are beautiful to look at.
 A perfect complement to beet burgers is a cumin-scented ketchup.

 When you want that meaty taste, that umami, mushrooms are the way to go.
 Their flavor is rich, earthy, and meaty, especially cremini or Portobello mushrooms.
 They are healthy and filling and can replace meat in any recipe especially burgers.
 Portobello mushrooms are even the perfect burger shape for instant Portobello Patties.
 You can grill the caps whole as in these Portobello Mushroom Burgers or saute a bunch of minced mushrooms to make this Mushroom Barley Griller.
 Or, how about topping a Portobello with vegan garlic pesto to make this Pesto Mushroom Burger?
 Yes, please!

 Potatoes are not just for side dishes.
 They can be the main ingredient in so many dishes including burgers.
 Mashed white potatoes can be mixed with cauliflower as in this Spicy Cauliflower Potato Burger or with eggplant for this Moussaka Burger with Béchamel Cheese Sauce.
-If you prefer beautiful orange sweet potatoes, try a White Bean and Sweet Potato Burger, a Maple Sweet Potato Pecan Burger, a Sweet Potato and Kale Patty, or this Raw Yam Burger with a side of Daikon Fries.
+If you prefer beautiful orange sweet potatoes, try a White Bean and Sweet Potato Burger, a Maple Sweet Potato Pecan Burger, a Sweet Potato and Kale Patty, this Spicy Potato and Beans Burger, or this Raw Yam Burger.

 You hear the word “pumpkin” and you probably think of Halloween, but pumpkins are great all year round.
 Think about it: depending on the size, one pumpkin can give you four or more cups of orange goodness.
 Pumpkin and other squash are hearty, sweet, savory, and filled with beta-carotenes.
 These Amazing Pumpkin Burgers are soft and delicious and would taste extra-good on a homemade burger bun.